viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 However, assignment from `none` could be less efficient.
 If performance is required the user should use the `reset` function.

+Alternatively we can add `none_t` and define the corresponding conversions.

 ## About a `none_t` type implicitly convertible to `any` and `optional`

 An alternative to the reset member function would be to be able to assign a `none_t` to an `optional` and to an `any`.